aambrioso1/c_programs/Pamplona_Lectures/Week_13/class_13.2.md

 	new_node->next = cur;  // point new node to the next node (cur)
 ```

-Since prev will point at the last item on the list, prev->next is update to the new_node as it should be.
-At termination of the loop cur will point to null so new_node->next is update to NULL as it should be.
+Since prev will point at the last item on the list, prev->next is updated to the new_node as it should be.
+At termination of the loop, cur will point to null so new_node->next is updated to NULL as it should be.
 All is well!

 Here is the code for sorted_insert.
 There are some instructive, but minor, differences between this code and the code in the lecture.
 The algorithm here is slightly more efficient and easier to read.
-See my comments in the INSERT NEW NODE part of the code at the end.
+See my comments in the INSERT NEW NODE part of the code below.

 ```
 struct node *sorted_insert(struct node *list, int n) {